Frances Hui

-Frances Hui Wing-ting (Chinese: 許穎婷; born 30 September 1999) is a Hong Kong social activist, director of We The Hongkongers, policy and advocacy coordinator for the Committee for Freedom in Hong Kong Foundation and a former member of the Scholarism movement.
+Frances Hui Wing-ting (Chinese: 許穎婷; born 30 September 1999) is a Hong Kong social activist, director of We The Hongkongers, policy and advocacy manager for the Committee for Freedom in Hong Kong Foundation and a former member of the Scholarism movement.
 She announced her exile to the United States after the implementation of the Hong Kong National Security Law.
 In December 2023, the National Security Department of the Hong Kong Police issued a bounty of HK$1 million for her arrest.

 She studied at Our Lady's College in Hong Kong and studied journalism at Emerson College in Boston, Massachusetts.
 She rose to prominence after writing an article for Emerson College's student newspaper titled, "I am from Hong Kong, not China" in April 2019.

 Career

 On 23 May 2015, Hui criticized then Chief Executive of Hong Kong, Leung Chun-ying and opposed the Hong Kong Government's proposed political reform plan at a public hearing of the Hong Kong Legislative Council.

 On 2 April 2019, she wrote an article for Emerson College's campus publication Berkeley Beacon titled, "I am from Hong Kong, Not China", detailing the differences between Hong Kong and mainland China, pointing out that Hong Kong under "One Country, Two Systems", enjoys basic human rights such as freedom of speech, freedom of press and publication, and freedom of assembly granted by the Basic Law.
 At the same time, the article also criticized the lack of communication channels between minority groups in Hong Kong, Taiwan, Tibet and Xinjiang, expressed her disapproval of the university's adoption of 'Hong Kong, China,' and reiterated that she would firmly protect the identity of the people of Hong Kong.

 On 8 June 2019, Hui posted a video to oppose the Fugitive Offenders Amendment Bill proposed by then Secretary for Security John Lee on behalf of the Hong Kong Government and claimed that if it were passed, Hong Kong's human rights problems would worsen and she would not have the courage to return to the city.

 In an interview with Xia News on 5 December 2019, Hui said that she was not displeased with mainland China or Chinese identity from the beginning.
 The turning point in supporting Hong Kong independence was the 2014 Umbrella Revolution and the 2019 extradition bill protests.

-On 10 March, 2020, Hui launched We The Hong Kongers, an organization for Hong Kong people in the United States, and called on all Hong Kongers living in the United States to fill in the identity of “Hong Kong people” in the racial column of the 2020 US Census.
+On 10 March 2020, Hui launched We The Hong Kongers, an organization for Hong Kong people in the United States, and called on all Hong Kongers living in the United States to fill in the identity of "Hong Kong people" in the racial column of the 2020 US Census.
 She believes that the answer will not only help the US federal government more accurately assess the needs of Hong Kong people, such as providing more support for Cantonese services, but more importantly will reflect the cultural identity of the Hong Kong people and help promote the lobbying work of Hong Kong people in the US Congress.